Alteryx AMP Engine

 - Compare the Results Pane (messages, warnings, errors, duration of the run) as well as any resulting data to check for differences.

-- To identify whether a workflow ran with the AMP Engine, check the results pane for a message stating “This is AMP; running [N] worker threads”
+- To identify whether a workflow ran with the AMP Engine, check the Results Pane for a message stating "This is AMP Engine; running [N] worker threads."

-You can select to use AMP engine in user or workflow settings.
+You can cancel the selection to use AMP engine in user or workflow settings.
 Navigate through the following steps to switch between the original and AMP engines.

-- To use AMP engine for all new workflows, navigate to Options - User Settings - Edit User Settings.
+- Go to Options > User Settings > Edit User Settings.

-- On the Defaults tab, select the Use AMP Engine for all new workflows checkbox.
+- On the Defaults tab, clear the selection from the Use AMP Engine for all new workflows check box.

 - Select Save.

-- Select a point on the white space of the canvas to display the Workflow - Configuration pane.
+- Select a point on the white space of the canvas to display the Workflow - Configuration window.

-- Navigate to the Workflow - Configuration pane and select the Runtime tab.
+- Go to the Workflow - Configuration window and select the Runtime tab.